Tenacom/PolyKit/README.md

 You can find proper attributions to projects I "stole" code from in the [third-party notice file](./THIRD-PARTY-NOTICES).
 Here I want to mention projects that have provided, and keep providing, experience and inspiration.

 - [EmbedIO](https://github.com/unosquare/embedio) has been my first experience as a collaborator to an open-source project; working on it has taught me a lot.
 Special thanks to @geoperez for dealing with me while I moved my first steps.
 - [.NET Community Toolkit](https://github.com/CommunityToolkit/dotnet) is not just an invaluable tool, but a great source of inspiration too.
-The idea for the `Fail` class came from their own [ThrowHelper](https://docs.microsoft.com/en-us/windows/communitytoolkit/developer-tools/throwhelper), although the implementation approach is different.